lawrie/piglowd/README.md

 To install put Makefile and piglowd.c in a directory and type make.
 Then copy piglowd to whereever you want it.
 Copy piglowd.conf to /etc/piglowd and edit it to include the patterns you want.

 To run the daemon, just execute piglowd.
+If you run it as a user, without sudo, you must do **gpio load i2c** first.

 Currently only 9 patterns are supported.

 You define a pattern by a line in piglowd.conf.
 The line number is the pattern number.

-You can select a pattern by: echo n > /tmp/piglowfifo (where n is the pattern number 0-9).
+You can select a pattern by: **echo n > /tmp/piglowfifo** (where n is the pattern number 0-9).
-You can shut down the daemon by echo x >/tmp/piglowfifo.
+You can shut down the daemon by **echo x >/tmp/piglowfifo**.

 The pattern language is based on up to three nested for loops with subscripts i, j and k.